ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/CONTRIBUTING.md

       git commit -m "added README for FigX_ xx of Chap X" git push --set-upstream origin <info_on_your_ipcc_branch> # replace `<info_on_your_ipcc_branch>` by the branch named used to create these files.
     ```
   - Upload a copy of your IPCC AR6 figures produced with the ESMValTool.
-Figures should be named as ar6_wg1_chapX_figureX_xx_SHORT_NAME.png
+Figures should be named as: ar6_wg1_chapX_figureX_xx_SHORT_NAME.png
     ```
       cd ESMValTool-AR6-OriginalCode-FinalFigures/images
       cp path_to_the_original_figure ar6_wg1_chapX_figureX_xx_SHORT_NAME.png